PontshoGj/matcha_p/README.md

 3 - Install dependencies

-Go to client and server folders and make npm i inside both of them
+Go to client folders and make npm i inside both of them

 4 - Launch the servers